Breath of Life: Does Exercise Increase Vital Capacity?

 - Measure the height (in centimeters) and the weight (in kilograms) of each participant.
 (To convert from English units, multiply height in inches by 2.54 to get height in centimeters, multiply weight in pounds by 0.454 to get weight in kilograms.)

-- Using either the There's Something Fishy About That Fertilizer or the There's Something Fishy About That Fertilizer, measure the tidal capacity and vital capacity of each participant.
+- Using either the Balloon Method or the Water Displacement Method, measure the tidal capacity and vital capacity of each participant.

-- Calculate the There's Something Fishy About That Fertilizer for each participant.
+- Calculate the Expected Vital Capacity for each participant.